Warm Temperate Pavilion

-The Helen Mattin Warm Temperate Pavilion houses trees, shrubs, vines, bulbs, and ground covers that represent the diversity of plant life in warm temperate regions around the world, including the Mediterranean basin; South Africa; Australia; New Zealand; Eastern Asia; western coastal regions of North America (mainly California); and western coastal regions of South America (mainly Chile).
+The Helen Mattin Warm Temperate Pavilion houses plants native to the Mediterranean basin, South Africa, Australia, New Zealand, eastern Asia, western coastal regions of North America (mainly California), and western coastal regions of South America.

-Warm temperate climate is characterized by cool, wet winters and hot, dry, droughty summers.
-Plants in these climate zones have special adaptations that allow them to survive seasonally harsh conditions, especially drought, and in some cases, fire.
-The Pavilion is particularly brilliant in February and March when BBG’s expansive collection of South African bulbs is in full bloom.
+Warm temperate climates are characterized by cool, wet winters and hot, dry summers.
+Plants in these zones have special adaptations that allow them to survive seasonally harsh conditions, especially drought, and in some cases, fire.
+This plant collection is particularly brilliant in February and March, when its expansive selection of South African bulbs is in full bloom.